chollma/chollma-eleventy/talks.md

 ### Hosting

 - I ask that travel to and from the event is provided.
-- I ask that lodging be provided for the full length of the event.
+- I ask that lodging be provided for the entire length of the event.
 - I ask for a ticket to the event.
 I want to engage with other attendees and see other talks!
 - I ask for a speaker fee because I value my time (and hope you do too).
 Preparing for talks and events takes time away from my other obligations.